Multi-object filtering with stochastic populations: DISP filter: time prediction

 In target tracking applications it is then customary to rewrite $m_{t-1,t}$ through a reduced Markov kernel $\hat{m}_{t-1,t}$ from $\Xbo_{t-1}$ to $\Xbo_t$ and a \emph{probability of survival} $p_{\s, t}$ on $\Xbo_{t-1}$ such that

-The reduced Markov kernel $\hat{m}_{t-1,t}$ describes the transition for an individual within the surveillance scene.
-In most practical problems it accounts for the operator's knowledge about the motion of individuals in the physical space -- presence of roads and/or obstacles, maximum speed per vehicle type, etc. -- but it can cover more general evolution processes based on the nature of the target state space $\Xbo_t$.
-The probability of survival $p_{\s, t}(x)$ is a scalar that describes how likely is an individual, with state $x$ at time $t - 1$, to be still in the scene at time $t$.
+The reduced Markov kernel $\hat{m}_{t-1,t}$ describes the transition for a target within the surveillance scene.
+In most practical problems it accounts for the operator's knowledge about the motion of targets in the physical space -- presence of roads and/or obstacles, maximum speed per vehicle type, etc. The probability of survival $p_{\s, t}(x)$ is a scalar that describes how likely is a target, with state $x$ at time $t - 1$, to be still in the scene at time $t$.

+Given Assumption~\ref{mod:information_appearing}, the prior information on the appearing targets $\Xcal^{\a}_t$ is represented by a subpopulation of indistinguishable targets indexed with $i_{\a} = (t, \phibs_{t-1})$.
+Their state is described by some probability distribution $p^{i_{\a}}_{t|t-1} \in \Pcal(\bar{\Xbo}_t)$, and their number by some probability mass function $\rho^{\a}_t$ on $\Nbb$, both parameters of the \ac{disp} filter (see Figure~\ref{fig:data_flow}).
+Note that, by construction, appearing targets are currently in the surveillance scene.
+It thus holds that